 Where do I go to sit the CBEs?

-The ATT deliver the CBEs in conjunction with Prometric, a leading worldwide provider of computer based testing services.
+ATT delivers the CBEs in conjunction with Prometric, a leading worldwide provider of computer based testing services.
 Prometric have a number of test centres located throughout the UK; you may view details of these via the ATT portal on Prometric's website.
 All CBEs must be sat at Prometric centres in order to ensure consistent test conditions for all candidates.

 How do I book a CBE?

 You must book via the ATT website.
 A link to the online booking facility is here (you will be redirected to the Prometric site to make your booking).
 You will need your student registration number, a valid email address and a debit or credit card (American Express is not accepted) in order to make a booking.

 Important - if you need to sit the Law CBE according to Scots Law you must contact us in order for this option to be made available to you.

 Why am I receiving an error message when I attempt to log-in to the Prometric site?

 Please ensure that you have entered your student registration number and the first four letters of your surname into the boxes provided, with no spaces before or after them.
 Also ensure that you have not entered all of the letters of your surname in capitals.
 Where possible, please use Internet Explorer to view the Prometric website and clear your browsing history and cookies before you attempt to log-in.
 If you are still experiencing technical issues, please contact the Education Team via email: education [at] att.org.uk or telephone: 0844 251 0830 or +44 (0)20 7340 0551.